 This is a cost that I think most people are aware of being an extra expense, but we do still get questions asked about it so it’s worth covering here.

-Some low-cost funeral companies offer the option of having a service rather than a direct cremation (no service).
+Some low-cost funeral companies offer the option of having a funeral with a service rather than a direct cremation (no service).
 If you require a celebrant, humanist or vicar this will incur an additional cost.
 At the time of writing, you should expect to pay around £215 for a celebrant to conduct the ceremony.

 Typically this will include meeting with the celebrant to tell them exactly what you want the service to include.
 Of course, if you want to perform your own service this will save on celebrant fees.
 But do keep in mind that on day of the funeral people often find the event emotionally overwhelming and can’t face the prospect of delivering a service themselves.